MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 The web platform has a lot of power designed to give site visitors a smooth and intuitive browsing experience using Javascript, web notifications, permissions, and so on.
 That power can translate to more exposure when a user visits an untrustworthy site.
 By empowering you to enhance your security on Microsoft Edge, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.

 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.
-From an historical perspective, in 2021, 41% of in-the-wild exploits were mitigated with this security feature alone.

 ## About this security feature